sadmankiba/bendability/docs/Genes.md

 Prob. dist / density of C0 in PM, BN, PM/B, BN/P, CH

 **Observations**
 - Promoters in general, have a preference for higher bendability.
-This preference is present in promoters without boundaries but not in those with boundaries.
-Rather, promoters that form boundaries have a visible preference for rigidity.
+This preference is more visible in promoters without boundaries but not in those with boundaries.
+In majority chromosomes (about 3 out of 5), promoters that form boundaries showed a preference for rigidity.
-- Boundaries, both in and not in promoters, show similar distribution.
+- Boundaries, both in and not in promoters, show similar bell-curve distribution.
 In-promoter ones are more concentrated near avg.

 Observed in chrm VL